nus-cs2103-AY2425S1/ip/docs/README.md

 ![Image of GUI](https://github.com/OrangeCatLoves/ip/blob/master/docs/Ui.png?raw=true)

 TheRatchetCat is here to organise tasks for you!
+> [!IMPORTANT]
+> Spacing should be observed between each command entity in a single command

 ## Commands
 **"list"** list command lists all the for you